gabrielkasmi/spectral-attribution/README.md

 }
 ```

+Like this work ?
+Do not hesitate to star us !

 ### References

 [1] Fel, T., Cadène, R., Chalvidal, M., Cord, M., Vigouroux, D., & Serre, T. (2021).
 Look at the variance! efficient black-box explanations with sobol-based sensitivity analysis. *Advances in Neural Information Processing Systems*, 34, 26005-26014.